LL05-AI-Dowell/100107-DowellSpeedTest/README.md

 # 100107-DowellEmailExtractor

 ## Summary

 This project involves the Scrapping web_urls through an API using a scrapper library to extact infomation within the different website

  The API supports the Extaction data with various options such as getting the meta_data which includes the page_urls,phone_numbers,socil_media_links, name , logos, company_name,emails found and the website_url

 Clients can Extract data by providing a weburl,
  The API will return an extracted data with all metadata

 The API also supports getting verified or unverified emails by passing the apikey alongside getting all metadata of the site

 Overall, this API provides a convenient way for clients to get data of any site regardless of the web_url

 ## Prerequisites

 Before you begin, make sure you have the following software installed on your computer:
     .Python 3.7+

-## Step 1: Setting up the Django project in your local machine.
+## Step 1: Setting up the Django project in your local machine

 Clone project by running the following command in your terminal: git clone `https://github.com/LL05-AI-Dowell/100107-DowellEmailExtractor.git`

-## Step 2: Run the Project in your local environment.
+## Step 2: Run the Project in your local environment

 - Get into the projects directory by running: cd /100107-DowellEmailExtractor